mybooking-es/mybooking-wp-plugin/readme.txt

 3. Use the Settings->Mybooking screen to configure the plugin

 A mybooking account is required.
 The plugin connects to mybooking API to get product availability and prices and to perform the checkout process.
-Please visit <a href="http://mybooking.es">mybooking.es</a>
+Please visit <a href="http://mybooking.es/en">mybooking.es</a>

 == Frequently Asked Questions ==

+= How does it work? =

+You can think of Wordpress as the frontend and <a href="https://mybooking.es/en">Mybooking</a> as the backend.
+You manage your products, prices and availability from within Mybooking and use Wordpress to allow your customers to make reservations.

-= Is mybooking free? =
+= Is it SEO friendly? =

-Yes, it is free.
-But you need a mybooking account.
+We do not use iframes.
+All the reservation steps are built with regular pages with shortcodes

 = Can I use the plugin to sell an activity/tours ? =